Jaygles/flexgrid/README.md

 .flex-xlarge-shrink-6
 ```

-The maximum value for flex-grow or flex-shrink is 6 and the minimum is 1.
+The maximum value for grow or shrink is 6 and the minimum is 1.

 <br>